L3DEVIL/VphonegagaInject/README.md

    * There are some experienced modders who can totally do themself and solving problem themself, without asking us for help.
 They are really amazing :))
 4. **Softwares you need**
    * Android Studio 4 and up: https://developer.android.com/studio
-   * Apktool: [Apktool.jar](https://ibotpeaches.github.io/Apktool/) or any 3rd party tools: [APK Easy Tool](https://forum.xda-developers.com/android/software-hacking/tool-apk-easy-tool-v1-02-windows-gui-t3333960), [Jasi Toolkit](https://jaspreetsingh.store/jasi-toolkit/), or [INZ APKTool](https://forum.gsmhosting.com/vbb/f831/inz-apktool-2-0-windows-gui-apk-tool-2722815/)
+   * Apktool: [Apktool.jar](https://ibotpeaches.github.io/Apktool/) or any 3rd party tools
+   * APK Easy Tool.
+To get main activity: https://forum.xda-developers.com/android/software-hacking/tool-apk-easy-tool-v1-02-windows-gui-t3333960
-   * Any text editor: [Notepad++](https://notepad-plus-plus.org/downloads/), [Subline](https://www.sublimetext.com/) or [Visual Studio Code](https://code.visualstudio.com/)
+   * Any text editor.
+I use [Notepad++](https://notepad-plus-plus.org/downloads/)
    * Any png compression to compress your png file: https://compresspng.com/
    * Any base64 encoding to encode your file: https://www.base64encode.org/
    * Any audio converters to convert your sound files to .ogg (Optional): [XMedia Recode](https://www.xmedia-recode.de/en/download.php)